thatlarrypearson/telemetry-obd-log-to-csv/README.md

 ## Features

-- Logs location data to file and/or to shared memory
+- Logs location data to file
 - Works with a chip set family ([u-blox]((https://www.u-blox.com)) supporting GPS, GLONASS, Galileo and BeiDou Global Navigation Satellite Systems (GNSS)
 - Works with large family of GNSS enabling multiple constellations of satellites transmitting positioning and timing data
 - Works with Python 3.10 and newer
 - Raspberry Pi 4 hardware and Raspberry Pi OS target environment
-- When using the shared memory feature, it doesn't matter which program is started first - this program ```gps_logger.gps_logger```, the location data generator, can start first or consuming programs like ```telemetry_obd.obd_logger``` can start first
 - Two forms of data file naming based on the existence of the parameter ```--output_file_name_counter```.
 The first form without the parameter is ```data/NMEA-<YYYYMMDDhhmmss>-utc.json```.
 The second form with the parameter is ```data/NMEA-<counter>``` where counter would be ```0000000001``` for the first file, ```0000000002``` for the second file and so on.

 ## Target System